google/xls/docs_src/codegen_options.md

     However, the latter does utilize more resource/area.
 Setting this value to false may reduce the resource/area utilization, but may also result in mismatches between IR-level evaluation and Verilog simulation.

+-   `--array_index_bounds_checking`: With this option set, an out of bounds array access returns the maximal index element in the array.
+If this option is not set, the result relies on the semantics of out-of-bounds array access in Verilog which is not well-defined.
+Setting this option to `true` may result in more resource/area.
+Setting this value to `false` may reduce the resource/area utilization, but may also result in mismatches between IR-level evaluation and Verilog simulation.